ElginYc/ngee-ann-poly-treadmills-product-comparison-project/README.md

 - **Dataset:** 'cardio_good_fitness.csv'

-The dataset used in this project is the **Cardio Good Fitness** dataset, which contains customer information related to treadmill purchases, demographics, income, fitness, and product usage.
+The dataset used in this project is the **cardio_good_fitness.csv** dataset, which contains customer information related to treadmill purchases, demographics, income, fitness, and product usage.
 The project focuses on comparing the three treadmill products: **TM195, TM498, and TM798**.

 ## Tools & Technologies